The Wall Line

 It’s all pre-determined by the plans you provide.
 Everything in our factory is pre-cut: drilled, trimmed, fastened and routed with CNC precision.

 The wall comes out of the framing station and moves to our Drywall Bridge Station.
-Here we put a layer of OSB on the frame followed by a layer of drywall.
+Here we put a layer of OSB on the exterior wall frames followed by a layer of drywall.
 The OSB is nailed to the stud, while the drywall is glued to the OSB and screwed to the stud.
 The Drywall Bridge Station is also where any openings in the wall, doors, windows, outlets and switches are precisely cut to perfectly square dimensions.

-Back to the Vertical Station, we move the wall via trolley to the Insulating Station.
+From the Vertical Station, we move the wall via trolley to the Insulating Station.
 The robots lay the wall back down with the stud up and the drywall down, and it’s ready for insulation.
 You’ve got several different options: batten, denim, rockwool, fiberglass, and dense pack cellulose.
 Our preferred method is the dense pack cellulose.
 Because we’re operating in the horizontal and we’re using a vacuum head, we are able to ensure that the cellulose is tight throughout the wall cavity and applied evenly with 3 lbs per square foot of pressure.

 Now the wall is finished.
-It’s shrink wrapped and placed on a specially configured pallet that ensures its protection during transportation.
+It’s shrink wrapped and placed on a specially configured vertical pallet that ensures its protection during transportation.

 The entire system is managed by optimization software that understands exactly what’s in production, so that the walls are stacked on the pallet in the right order for final installation and assembly.